-There is however, quite a science behind the degrees of doneness and it all comes back to internal temperature.
+There is quite a science behind the degrees of doneness of meat and it all comes down to internal temperature.
 That is the beauty of the meat thermometer as it is an accurate way of measuring that internal temperature of the meat during cooking.

 How to tell when your beef, lamb, veal or goat is done